 Physical activities that move the legs and arms are especially good for the heart.
 Such activities include walking, running, swimming, bicycling and dancing.
 They involve steady, rhythmic movement of the legs and arms, and are called "aerobic" exercises.
 Regular aerobic exercise conditions the heart to pump blood to the whole body.

 Learn how the healthy heart works.

-It's most helpful to do moderately intense aerobic physical activity for at least 30 minutes on most or all days of the week.
+If you've been diagnosed with high blood pressure or high cholesterol, you should do moderate to vigorous aerobic physical activity for at least 40 minutes 3 to 4 times a week.
 A good guideline: Work hard enough to breathe harder but still be able to carry on a conversation.Physical Activity for Your Other Muscles

 Stretching and strengthening activities keep muscles in good working order.
 Muscles lose strength and flexibility as you get older.
 Common tasks become more difficult, such as bending over to tie shoes, opening a jar, lifting a bag of groceries or even getting out of a chair.
 When your muscles aren't in good shape, you're more likely to lose your balance and fall.
 Strengthening exercises can also help boost your metabolism so you get more benefit out of your aerobic activities and lose weight faster.